SvenGDK/OrbisPro/README.md

 ## Game Support
 - Supports PS1 & PS2 discs (Other game discs like Saturn, Dreamcast, ... will be supported too at a later point)
 - Supports PS1, PS2, PS3 & PS4 (Nint. (including Switch), Sega backups, more will be added at a later point)
-- Game emulators need to be configured manually atm (System\Emulators - they can be configured inside OrbisPro at a later point)
+- Game emulators need to be configured manually at the moment (Folder: System\Emulators - they can be configured inside OrbisPro at a later point)

 ## FIRST Setup
 - OPTIONAL: Connect a controller if you have one pre-configured
 - Start "OrbisPro.exe"
 - Press the 'Home' key (controllers need to remap the PS/Home Button to the keyboard home key)
-- Continue in 'English'
+- Continue in 'English' for now
 - Setup the PS3 Emulator
 - You can skip this part by hitting 'Select Backups' with the keyboard key 'X' or Cross/A on a controller
 - After choosing 'Select Backups' the 'File Explorer' will start